djtoler/URL-Shortener-Deployment2/README.md

 <aside>
 ✅ To optimize this deployment, I would do several things.

-1. I would automate the creation or our GirHub repo and the downloading of our application files using a bash script
+1. I would automate the creation or our GirHub repo and the downloading of our application files using a bash script using [these commands I've tried](https://github.com/djtoler/firstDeploymentAutomated)
 2. I would automate the build set up of our Jenkins pipeline and the installation of Jenkins and Python on our EC2 instance.
 I would use a bash script for this too.
 3. I would use a bash script to extact the appocation zip file that Jenkins makes after a successful build.
 I've tested these commands and they work
    ````